 The AES Autonomous Systems and Operations (ASO) project will develop an understanding of the impacts of increasing communication time delays on mission operations, develop autonomy technologies to mitigate the impacts, and infuse them into Human Exploration and Operations systems.
 The technologies are expected to reduce operations costs as well.
-This technology has been tested on ISS in FY14-16 as part of the AES Autonomous Mission Operations project; future tests will take place in FY18-19.
-This technology has also been tested in the Integrated Power, Avionics and Software (IPAS) facility at JSC, and in a testing facility during Exploration Flight Test 1 (EFT-1); future tests will take place in FY18-19, with possible infusion into the EM-2 mission.
+This technology has been tested on ISS in FY14-16 as part of the AES Autonomous Mission Operations project; testing continues in FY20-21 under ASO.
+This technology has also been tested in the Integrated Power, Avionics and Software (IPAS) facility at JSC, and in a testing facility during Exploration Flight Test 1 (EFT-1); software has been infused into the Gateway program as part of the Gateway Vehicle Systems Manager (VSM) software.
+Further development and tests continue under ASO with ISS systems.

 This project incorporates and builds on the results from the AES Autonomous Mission Operations project.